-The new ‘R1’ pauses at the High Street before continuing down Station Road and New Road in a loop to bring it back to the High Street facing north-east.
+Seen here, the new ‘R1’ pauses at the High Street before continuing down Station Road and New Road in a loop to bring it back to the High Street facing north-east.

 Thus, we went from one an hour in our neck of the woods to 5 an hour, except that we have to catch the R1 from the southbound side of Station Road, and it takes nearly 30 minutes to reach Swindon.
 Here’s the new stop, looking down to the railway and the location of the former station, lost in the 1960s to the Beeching cuts.

 The new design only advertises one route, the R1.
 There’s no mention of any other services such as the 31.
 In a way, this didn’t matter because Coachstyle announced in late May that it would cut the corner and would no longer go down the lower Station Road and New Road.
 I now have to walk another 5 minutes to pick up the 31.
 On the other hand, the residents either side of Station Road down the hill now had 5 buses an hour to Swindon, having had none before.